 Become a volunteer

-Since its establishment in 1986, the Victorian Office of the Public Advocate (OPA) has promoted the rights, interests and dignity of people with disability (specifically intellectual impairment, mental disorder, brain injury, physical disability or dementia) living in Victoria.
+Since its establishment in 1986, the Office of the Public Advocate (OPA) has worked to safeguard the rights, interests and dignity of people with disability living in Victoria, with the aim of eliminating abuse, neglect and exploitation.

 The Public Advocate, OPA staff and OPA volunteers provide services for people with disability through advocacy, guardianship, advice, education, information, research and support.